-I am an artist, author and transformational life coach, weaving the alchemy of creativity with the wisdom of horses.
+I am an artist, author, and transformational life coach, weaving the alchemy of creativity and the wisdom of horses.

 I’m a bit of a rebel and as such, not very good at staying in the lines and enjoy inspiring others to do the same.

 I have a love/hate relationship with risk and challenge, so this appears to be my life path and what makes me good at helping others take small (or large) calculated leaps.

 I am a gypsy through the blood of my maternal Great-Grandmother Sarah, and apparently, that lineage was strong, as I have an insatiable taste for adventure.

 I am a fierce advocate for my clients and devotedly passionate about my work and feel blessed to have facilitated so many client awakenings.

 Nature and animals are my sanctuaries and it’s where I spend my downtime…and a lot of my work days too.